Largemouth bass are the prime target for the majority of inland anglers in the United States.

 Other types of Bass: Smallmouth, Peacock and More

-Seasons for Bass Fishing
+Seasons, Times and Weather for Bass Fishing

 Bass can be caught year round, but generally spring, summer and fall offer the pick of the fishing in most areas